 What is the Vbeam Procedure?

-Then, a small handpiece is placed against your skin. delivering short bursts of energy along with a cooling spray between each pulse of the laser.
+Then, a small handpiece is placed against your skin which delivers short bursts of energy along with a cooling spray between each pulse of the laser.
 The entire process should last 15 to 20 minutes.

 Do Vbeam Treatments Hurt?